Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Results

 \section{Results}

 We evaluate Independent Q-Learning (IQL) and Centralized Q-Learning (CQL) across three kinematic regimes and four role-specific learning configurations in order to isolate how coordination structure interacts with embodiment constraints.
 Rather than treating centralization as uniformly beneficial, our analysis focuses on identifying regime-level patterns in which learning structure either stabilizes coordination or induces systematic failure.
 All reported metrics are computed as seed-level averages over the final 10,000 training episodes across 10 independent random seeds, and statistical comparisons are conducted using paired non-parametric tests with correction for multiple comparisons.

-Our analysis focuses not on identifying a single best-performing algorithm, but on characterizing regime-dependent coordination behavior.
-Results are therefore interpreted in terms of systematic reversals and failure modes induced by learning structure and embodiment constraints, rather than absolute performance rankings.
-This perspective reveals patterns that would be obscured by aggregate comparisons.
+Table~\ref{tab:descriptive_stats} summarizes the final-episode means and standard deviations across all twelve conditions; the following subsections walk through each regime in turn.